 Associate Director of Clinical Programs and Clinical Professor of LawSend a Message

 Sarah Boonin teaches in the areas of mental health and disability law, women's reproductive health, and legal ethics.
 She designed and teaches Suffolk's first Health Law Clinic.
 The Clinic provides students with an opportunity to hone their legal skills under close supervision through live client practice in the areas of guardianship, Social Security disability practice, and healthcare benefits.
 Professor Boonin and her clinical students specialize in serving clients with complex mental health needs.
-Professor Boonin serves as the Associate Director of Clinical Programs.
+Professor Boonin serves as the Director of Clinical Programs.
 She is a faculty affiliate to the Center for Women's Health and Human Rights.

-Prior to joining Suffolk's faculty, Prof. Boonin spent five years teaching and practicing in a family and domestic violence clinic at Harvard Law School.
+Prior to joining Suffolk's faculty, Professor Boonin spent five years teaching and practicing in a family and domestic violence clinic at Harvard Law School.
 There, she launched and ran a medical-legal collaboration with Boston area hospitals aimed at providing comprehensive legal services to low-income survivors of domestic violence.
-Prof. Boonin received a prestigious two-year Skadden Fellowship to launch the program.
+Professor Boonin received a prestigious two-year Skadden Fellowship to launch the program.
 Immediately after graduating from Harvard Law School, Professor Boonin served as Law Clerk to the Honorable Justice Judith A. Cowin of the Supreme Judicial Court of Massachusetts.
-Prof. Boonin holds her B.A. from Duke University and her J.D. from Harvard Law School.
+Professor Boonin holds her B.A. from Duke University and her J.D. from Harvard Law School.
 Prior to law school, she worked for four years for a national women's rights organization on issues of reproductive health and rights.

 Ten Years Too Long: How Social Security's Marriage Duration Requirement Gambles with Women's Lives, 39 HARV.
 J. L. & GENDER 369 (2016).